dbullock1086/DNNTutorial/docs/DNNTutorial.md

 One way to bridge this gap is to impose a signal reconstruction on the event analysis.
 If we can identify the masses of the SUSY particles (mP, mC, and mX), then we might gain some insight into the recoil energies of the visible particles.
 This would be a good improvement, but it would still ignore the longitudinal component of the missing energy.
 This is why the Recursive Jigsaw reconstruction adds so many observables to the study: it attempts to approximate *all* of the information in the event by imposing a full decay chain of four-vectors.

 The groups to analyze are specified in the configuration file.
 Starting at line `111`, groups are defined by lists of observables.
 Each item in the list is compared to the others when training.
-Any observable not included in the list is ignore during training, but will still be carried through to the `Result.csv` file.
+Any observable not included in the list is ignored during training, but will still be carried through to the `Result.csv` file.
 By masking an observable from training, you can see how much effect it has on the performance of the DNN.
 There are a few groups already specified in the configuration file:
 - all observables
 - raw detector-level observables
 - raw detector-level observables with the masses of the generating signal model